 Bake for 12 minutes, then remove the stars and continue to bake the shells for another 4-6 minutes until deep golden brown.

 Heat the Farm Rich Smokehouse BBQ per package instructions.

 You can find these new Farm Rich items in the freezer section of your grocery store.
-You can check for availability in your area using Farm Rich’s Product Finder.

 Fill the puff pastry shells with the BBQ and serve hot.